Add Bootstrap to an Angular application

 ngx-bootstrap

-Next, we need to add the import statements to app.module.ts:
+Next, drop the import statements into app.module.ts:

 // specific import